 What Is the Pell Grant?

-- Pell Grant eligibility is determined by financial need, degree type, and enrollment status.
+- Pell Grant eligibility depends on financial need, degree type, and enrollment status.

 - To apply for the Pell Grant, students can complete the FAFSA as early as October 1.

 Many students seek out financial aid in the form of scholarships, grants, and even loans to help them pay for the high cost of a college education.
-During the 2017-18 academic year, the office of Federal Student Aid reported that nearly 19 million candidates submitted the Free Application for Federal Student Aid (FAFSA).
+During the 2019-20 academic year, the office of Federal Student Aid reported that more than 18 million candidates submitted the Free Application for Federal Student Aid (FAFSA).